geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 ![OGC API building blocks](assets/images/ogc-api-building-blocks.png)

+You can read more about this topic in the [building blocks website](https://opengeospatial.github.io/bblocks/).

 #### More OGC APIs

 The OGC API effort is rapidly evolving.
 Numerous OGC API standards are in development, and will be implemented in